 Tiger Wall vs MSR Freelite

-The MSR Freelite 2 and Freelite 3 share a similar architecture as the Tiger Wall UL2 and UL3 — both are semi-freestanding with three points, have duel side-entry doors and the crossover roof pole.
+The MSR Freelite 2 and Freelite 3 share a similar architecture as the Tiger Wall UL2 and UL3 — both are semi-freestanding with three points, have dual side-entry doors and the crossover roof pole.
 Their dimensions are a wash: MSR is a bit wider, BA is a bit taller.

 The biggest difference is in weight and cost.
 The Freelites are about half-pound heavier (despite using thinner 10d and 15d fabrics), and retail for $40 or $50 more.
 In addition, availability is currently limited.